Sourish-Atorthy/MusicPlayeAddin/README.md

 ## Details

 Made in Microsoft VSTO, it is still a work in progress.
 Plan to add various features with time.

+## How to use?

+For now, just download the project and, build and run it.
+Voila!
+You Excel Add-In is ready.
+Will change this awkward way of using it with time.